"Doctor," Wyn said as she watched him step back from the console

 I got the vortex out of you.
 You could have been eaten alive by a werewolf…

-cybermen upgraded me.
-I got taken by them and my brain was processed.
+“The cybermen upgraded me.
+I got taken by them and my brain was

-No, not willingly.
-But knowing there was no other choice.
-That's not life.
+knowing there was no other choice.
+That’s not life.
+It’s living

 "You cried when you did it."

-I could imagine losing you.
-But I DON'T worry about those things.
-And
+way I could imagine losing you.
+But I DON’T worry about those things.

-do what any man - any being - who ever cared for another being does.
-I
+time I do what any man – any being - who ever cared for another

-get on with my life.
-I don't let it stop me functioning.
-I'll never forget
+being does.
+I get on with my life.
+I don’t let it stop me functioning.

-you never did.
-If you do that, you can put my ghost to rest in your mind
+what you never did.
+If you do that, you can put my ghost to rest in your

-chance, then I might.
-But you're not real.
-This is a projection.
-And it
+the chance, then I might.
+But you’re not real.
+This is a projection,

-means nothing if I do either of those things."
-He turned away and
+and it means nothing if I do either of those things.”
+He turned

-then turned back again.
-He felt a slight shock when he realised that she
+away and then turned back again.
+He felt a slight shock when he realised

-had turned into a cyberman.
-The voice that spoke next was the tinny, staccato
+that she had turned into a cyberman.
+The voice that spoke next was the

-voice of a cyberman with just a hint of Rose's cadence in it.
+tinny, staccato voice of a cyberman with just a hint of Rose’s cadence

 "CAN you kill me?"